first you apply!

 If you are accepted and decide to enroll, you will officially become a student of the University of Massachusetts Amherst.

-The highlight of your first semester at UMass UWW will be working with your faculty advisor to create your degree plan.
+The highlight of your first semester at UMass UWW will be working with your degree planning instructor to create your degree plan.
 Your degree plan is a map of what classes you're going to take to meet university degree requirements and get from point A to graduation.
 During this first semester, you will also put together documentation of any professional and military trainings and certifications you have that are directly related to what you're studying and submit them to be evaluated for additional transfer credit.

 The highlight of your second semester will be writing your prior learning portfolio- a set of essays reflecting on your life and work experience that will be evaluated for up to 30 UMass Amherst residency credits.
 Learn more about bringing in or earning up to 105 credits for your prior coursework, prior learning, and work & life experience.